discretize/discretize-guides/guides/what-should-i-play/index.md

 | Build | Synergy | DPS | Independence | Basics | Mastery |
 | ---- | --------- | -- | ------------| ------ | ------- |
 | [<Specialization name="Dragonhunter" disableLink />](/builds/guardian/power-dragonhunter) | <Rating value="3"/> | <Rating value="4"/> | <Rating value="3"/> | <Rating value="2"/> | <Rating value="4"/> |
-The <Specialization name="Dragonhunter" text="Power Dragonhunter"/> is in the META section due to its ability to replace a <Specialization name="Firebrand"/> when applicable. <BuildLink build="Power Dragonhunter" specialization="Dragonhunter"/> is a meta build only if it replaces <Specialization name="Firebrand" /> and being the main source of <Boon name="Quickness"/> by taking <Skill name="feelmywrath"/>, which is used only in short encounters in higher end groups where <Boon name="Quickness"/> is mainly from the precasting.
+<BuildLink build="Power Dragonhunter" specialization="Dragonhunter"/> is a meta build only if it replaces <Specialization name="Firebrand" /> and being the main source of <Boon name="Quickness"/> by taking <Skill name="feelmywrath"/>, which is used only in short encounters in higher end groups.

 <Specialization name="Dragonhunter" /> is good and easy to play build for fractals.
 It has great burst options and deals high consistent damage while providing medium defiance bar damage and <Condition name="Vulnerability"/>.